rust-lang/bors/README.md

 Commands supported by the bot can be found [here](docs/commands.md).
 Architecture of the bot can be found [here](docs/architecture.md).

+If you want to help testing the bot, please ask around on the [`#t-infra`](https://rust-lang.zulipchat.com/#narrow/stream/242791-t-infra) stream on Rust Zulip.

 ## Configuration
 There are several parameters that can be configured when launching the bot.
 Parameters without a default value are required.